cloudprivacylabs/layeredschemas.org/content/_index.md

 ingested data using the semantic processor.
 This allows the application to execute operations such as "find all attributes with annotation X and mask their content".
-An export adapter converts the processed linked data to the desired format with the help of another schema.
+An export adapter converts the processed linked data to the desired format, potentially using another schema.

-The applications for this architecture include data warehousing, ETL pipelines, privacy-consciuous data processing, and integrations with multiple sources and/or targets.
+The use cases for this architecture include data warehousing, ETL pipelines, privacy-consciuous data processing, and integrations with multiple sources and/or targets.